Birth Doula Support

 I stay with you for a few hours after the baby’s birth, and then I am in close contact over the phone for the next few days.
 I provide one postpartum visit to your home 1-2 weeks following the birth and can help troubleshoot topics ranging from ways to get more rest to tips for soothing baby.
 This is also a time for us to talk about and process the birth.

-Send an email to set up a free interview to meet and ask questions, etc. Doula fees are $1100 flat rate for the support before, during, and after the birth.
-Partial scholarships may be available through the Handle With Love Scholarship Fund.
+Send an email to set up a free interview to meet and ask questions, etc. Doula fees are sliding scale $1300-$1600 for the support before, during, and after the birth.